 Thanksgiving is a time of coming together with family and friends (and a time to gorge on copious amounts of turkey and carbs).
 In between bites of stuffing and pumpkin pie, snack on these unusual Turkey Day facts.

-1. Thanksgiving used to look a lot like Halloween
+1. Thanksgiving used to look like Halloween

-Thanksgiving circa 1910-1915 — Photo courtesy of Bain News Service/Library of Congress
+Thanksgiving circa 1910-1915 — Photo courtesy of Bain News Service / Library of Congress

 At the turn of the 20th century, Thanksgiving was kind of creepy.
 Children and adults would dress up in masks and host costume crawls in cities like New York, Los Angeles and Chicago.
 The tradition of children dressing up as poor people in New York became so popular that Thanksgiving was nicknamed "Ragamuffin Day."